Monica Duran: Biography

-Before getting involved in politics.
-Duran worked in the dental industry for more than 30 years.
+Before getting involved in politics, Duran worked in the dental industry for more than 30 years.

 Political career

 Duran was elected in the general election on November 6, 2018, winning 63 percent of the vote over 37 percent of Republican candidate Arthur Erwin.
 She was previously a member of the City Council for Wheat Ridge, Colorado.
-Shw was re-elected in 2020.
+She was re-elected in 2020.

 From 2020 to 2022, Duran served as majority co-whip for the House.
 She is a member of the Colorado Democratic Latino Caucus, the Children's Caucus, and the Colorado Legislative Animal Welfare Caucus.
 Duran also co-chairs the General Assembly's Democratic Women's Caucus.

-During her tenure, Duran has sponsored bills that included creating minimum standards of care for animal shelters and rescues, creating a office to improve work on missing or murder cases involving indigenous people and a bill aimed at protecting domestic abuse victims by preventing abusers from possessing firearms.
+During her tenure, Duran has sponsored bills that included creating minimum standards of care for animal shelters and rescues, creating an office to improve work on missing or murder cases involving indigenous people and a bill aimed at protecting domestic abuse victims by preventing abusers from possessing firearms.

 In November 2022, Duran was selected to become the majority leader of the Colorado House of Representatives for the 2023 legislative session.
+She was re-elected in 2024.